-The callback procedure is passed the same ClientResponse structure that is returned in a synchronous invocation.
-ClientResponse contains information about the results of execution.
-In particular, the methods getStatus() and getResults() let your callback procedure determine whether the stored procedure was successful and evaluate the results of the procedure.
+Normal completion allows access to a ClientResponse structure, the same structure that is returned in a synchronous invocation.
+The ClientResponse contains information about the results of execution.
+In particular, the methods getStatus() and getResults() let you determine whether the stored procedure was successful and evaluate the results of the procedure.